jwymanm/mftd/README.md

 ###log/

-  logging is done automatically in a directory called log either in log/ or ../log depending on if ini is in same directory as the exe or not
+  logging is done in a directory called log either in ./ or ../log depending on if ini is in the same directory as the exe or not

 ###tmp/